 So that might be an argument to not use a security plugin.
 20i provide a range of secure hosting features like the Web Application Firewall (WAF), brute force login protection and more.
 So if you’re 20i user you don’t really need one.

-Best WordPress security plugins
+What are the Best WordPress security plugins?

 You may not get similar protections at other hosts, so in this section we’re going to take a closer look at some of the best WordPress security plugins currently available.